Hoegaas/ci-image-rendering/README.md

 Decisions down the line:
   GitHub Actions or Hooks?
-  Local or remote image rendering?
+  Server-side or remote image rendering?
 Which API or web service could be relevant?